 Should we translate for the world, the languages of the world, or the church?

-Thus far, I have proposed that the purpose of Bible translation is to equip the church to read, preach, and teach the Word in the languages of the nations to the glory of our triune God.
+The ultimate purpose of Bible translation is to equip the church to read, preach, and teach the Word in the languages of the nations, to the glory of our triune God.

 But why highlight the church?